dgitsystems/shortcut-go/README.md

-# clubhouse-go
+# Shortcut Go API
-A Go Package for the Clubhouse (now called "Shortcut") API
+A Go Package for the Shortcut (was called "Clubhouse") API

 This repo has been forked from https://github.com/djthorpe/clubhouse-go, as that repo has been archived but is missing (at least) some important structs.